 In this article

-Daily brushing, chewing gum, mints, and mouthwash typically won’t improve the odor halitosis causes.
+However, daily brushing, chewing gum, mints, and mouthwash typically won’t improve the odor halitosis causes.
 This condition can also indicate a more serious problem like cavities or gum disease.

+Professional treatment is the best way to manage halitosis.
 Below are four causes of halitosis and their treatments:

 Advanced gum disease can be treated by your dentist or another oral specialist, like a periodontist.
 Periodontal cleanings remove tartar, plaque, and bacteria above and below the gum line.